 In the present work, we study the time evolution on quantum graphs whose edge lengths vary in time.
 A stationary quantum graph consists of a set of vertices connected by edges of prescribed lengths.
-On each edge, the Schr\"odinger operator is the one dimensional Laplacian.
+On each edge, the Schrödinger operator is the one-dimensional Laplacian.
 The graph is supplemented with appropriate boundary conditions at the vertices, which ensure that the operator is self-adjoint and so the resulting time evolution is unitary.
 Our goal is to generalize this model by allowing the edge lengths to be time dependent.

 To illustrate the possible difficulties this time dependence causes, we start by considering the simplest example.
 Namely, a graph that consists of two vertices connected by an edge of length $L(t/T)$.
 Here, $T^{-1}$ measures the rate of change of the edge lengths.

-The evolution is dictated by the time-dependent Schr\"odinger equation:
+The evolution for this system is dictated by the time-dependent Schrödinger equation:

 At the two vertices we impose the standard Neumann boundary condition: